-The national COVID-19 emergency is having deep impacts on our farming community.
+The national COVID-19 emergency has had deep impacts on our farming community.
 Please watch this page for information and resources that can help farmers, farmers markets, food and farm workers, and consumers navigate this unprecedented challenge.

 OEFFA Operations and Certification Services